by-jp/www.byjp.me/content/photos/instagram/ejmhdddwjeoahsouccrbbrisjm/index.md

 - imported
 - from-instagram
 ---
-Dancing in the Albert Hall; with such an amazing band, and two amazing performances\!
+Dancing in the Albert Hall; with such an amazing band, and two amazing performances!
 What a privilege 😊